Vaginal Birth After C-Section|What you need to know!

 Fewer potential complications (I had an infection a week after we got discharged on my wound)

-No restrictions on driving (This way ideas routine isn't hugely affected)
+No restrictions on driving (This way Aiden’s routine isn't hugely affected)

 Chances of an uncomplicated normal birth in future increases.

-Less abdominal pain after birth ( Was in agony after my c-section)
+Less abdominal pain after birth ( I was in agony after my first c-section)

 Risks of a VBAC

 Need of an emergency C-Section delivery.
 Sometimes labour doesn't progress as expected.

 Bleeding or infection of the uterus (Both are uncommon but VBAC delivery has an increased chance of either happening)

 A very small reduction in risk of still birth or brain damages as a result f oxygen insufficiency.
 In comparison to a VBAC which carries a very small extra risk of a still birth 2 to 3 out of 10,000 women.

 Higher chance of a blood clot (thrombosis)